syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 You can download the demo sample in this [`link`](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Google_Sample992378333).

-## Cache tile images in application memory
+## Cache a tile images in application memory

 The [`CanCacheTiles`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ImageryLayer~CanCacheTiles.html) property used to decide whether the tile images should be cached in application memory or not.